BitCurator/bitcurator/docs/README.md

   http://wiki.bitcurator.net/

 Looking for help?
-Post to the BitCurator Users list at:
+The fastest way to get answers is to join the bitcurator-users Google Group:

   https://groups.google.com/d/forum/bitcurator-users

+Posting to the group is restricted to members to reduce spam and keep the conversation(s) oriented to the needs of the community.

 Interested in supporting BitCurator?
-Visit the Consortium site at:
+Visit the BitCurator Consortium site at:

   http://www.bitcuratorconsortium.org/

+Learn about our ongoing activities and how to join.